achimmihca/UniInject/README.md

 }
 ```

-VisualElements are searched from the Injector's RootVisualElement (if set).
+VisualElements are searched from the Injector's RootVisualElement.

 - This field is set by the SceneInjectionManager to the VisualElement of the UIDocument that is tagged "UIDocument".
 - This field can be set manually.
-This way it is possible to inject instances from any VisualElement, e.g. a dialog that is created at runtime:
+This way it is possible to inject instances from any VisualElement, for example a dialog that is created at runtime:
     ```
     var uxmlDialogInstance = uxmlDialog.CloneTree();
     sceneInjector.WithRootVisualElement(uxmlDialogInstance).Inject(dialogControlInstance);